 The Fund's accounting policies provide scope for financial assets and liabilities to be designated on inception into different accounting categories in certain circumstances.

-In classifying financial assets as fair value through profit or loss, the Fund has determined it meets the description as set out in note 3(g).
+In classifying financial assets as fair value through profit or loss, the Fund has determined it meets the description as set out in notes 3(g) and 6.

 6 Financial assets and liabilities

 Accounting classifications and fair values